 Step 2.
 You will be prompted to enter your Fresno State username and password if you are not already logged in to your my.fresnostate.edu student portal.

 Step 3.
 Your information will automatically appear on the "Create Your Account" page, you will just need to complete the demographic information.

-If I don’t have time to complete Not Anymore in one sitting, How do I log back into the training after I have initially registered?
+If I don’t have time to complete the training in one sitting, how do I log back into the training after I have initially registered?

 I'm having technical difficulties.....

 - If you experience technical difficulties while taking Not Anymore, click the HELP button at the upper right corner of the program window.